vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

     }
   }
 ```

-​
-With this block, we are hiding the Twitter option from our sharing list.
+Notice that with this block we are hiding the Twitter option from our sharing list.
 The available social media for now are: `Facebook`,`Twitter`,`Telegram`,`WhatsApp`,`Google+`,`Pinterest` and `E-mail`.
-​

 After this right column is done, we our blocks start to render the blocks defined beneath them in our `store.product` block.

-​
+### Related products

 In this case it is a `shelf.relatedProducts` block.
-It is a [shelf](https://github.com/vtex-apps/shelf).
+It is a [Shelf](https://vtex.io/docs/components/all/vtex.shelf/).
 More specifically, a shelf that displays related products.
-​

 ![](https://i.ibb.co/QpyMyXM/image.png)

-​
-The related products displayed for that product in page can be set in catalog.
-The `shelf.relatedProducts` block lets you choose different types of recommendation.
+The related products displayed in a product page can be defined through your store's admin Catalog.

-​
+The `shelf.relatedProducts` block lets you choose between different recommendation types.
 The recommendation property can be a value between: `['similars', 'view', 'buy', 'accessories', 'viewAndBought', 'suggestions']`.
-​

 Each value matches on Catalog API being called for that shelf.
-Please check its readme for more details.
-​

 Here is a brief example of a Related products shelf:
-​

 ```
 "shelf.relatedProducts": {
     "props": {